farooqu/pray-on-time/README.md

-# prayer-on-time
+# Pray On Time
-Salah times app
+An app for Salah times for WearOS